+Of course the real skill is figuring out how to turn your healthy ingredients into a delicious meal—without leaving you with a sink full of dishes.
+That's where these 11 recipes come in.
 From tempeh chili mac to pesto zoodles topped with pine nuts, these one-pot vegetarian recipes make for a healthy dinner without a big clean-up.

-Delicious one-pot vegetarian dinner recipes with plenty of fiber and protein
+One-pot vegetarian dinner recipes with plenty of fiber and protein

 1. Vegetarian Dal

 When you make chef Palak Patel's vegetarian dal, you'll get everything you love about the traditional Indian dish... plus even more veggies.

 2 Tbsp sunflower oil

 1 Tbsp grated ginger